Fast-Trips/fast-trips/doc/source/howitworks.rst

 It can also be run on an unassigned network (i.e. on the service schedule as per input files) by running Run.run_fasttrips_skimming().

-In both cases, fasttrips requires the user to create a csv file specifying the variables listed in :ref:`skim_class_file`.
+In both cases, fasttrips requires the user to create a csv file specifying the variables listed in the :ref:`skim config file <skim_class_file>`.

 Implemented components